christophe-cerin/OnlineML_ESP32/ARDUINO/GHA-PCA/PCA/README.md

 | --- |  --- |
 | The description of the i th individual (line of X) | The description of the j th individual (column of X) |

+### 2- Graphs

+It is the interpretation of the graphs that will allow us to understand the structure of the analyzed data.
+This interpretation will be guided by a certain number of numerical and graphic indicators, called interpretation aids, which are there to help the user make the most accurate and objective interpretation possible.